einnor/foundation_code_sample_16_March/README.md

-# Sass and CSS3: Sample Code
+# Foundation 6 Framework: Sample Code

 This is a sample code for the
 [*Foundation 6 Framework*](http://foundation.zurb.com/)